ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 If the proxy only shares IP addresses from a single address family, that indicates that the proxy only supports that family.
-The client SHOULD NOT attempt to register compressed contexts or send uncompressed datagrams intended for targets whose ip address families were not indicated via the IP addresses listed in the Proxy-Public-Address header field, as the proxy will drop said datagrams or capsules.
+The client SHOULD NOT attempt to register compressed contexts or send uncompressed datagrams intended for targets whose IP address families were not indicated via the IP addresses listed in the Proxy-Public-Address header field, as the proxy will drop said datagrams or capsules.